valt-1/valt-1/README.md

 <!--### Hi there 👋-->
 CS student at the University of Helsinki.
 Interested in machine learning, backend development, DevOps, etc.

-Some group projects I have participated in:
+Some projects I have participated in:

 🍷[Pocket Sommelier - Wine Recommender App](https://github.com/KalleHahl/data-science-group-project)